OpenHPS/openhps-fingerprinting/README.md

         .to(/* ... */)) // Output frame with applied position
     .build();
 ```

+### Custom Properties
+It is possible to store custom properties in the fingerprint data object.
+This can be useful for creating features that
+contain non-relative features such as sensor values or other data.

 ## Contributors
 The framework is open source and is mainly developed by PhD Student Maxim Van de Wynckel as part of his research towards *Hybrid Positioning and Implicit Human-Computer Interaction* under the supervision of Prof. Dr. Beat Signer.